 \section{Discussion}

 In this paper we provide a physical scenario for the fascinating experiment described in Ref.~\cite{xu_signatures_2025}.
 In particular we focused on the appearance of the RIQAH states whose Hall conductivity extracted via the Streda formula does not agree with the Hall conductivity as measured by transport.
-We showed that one possible reason this may happen is if the system has a localized compressible state analogous to the classic LL bubble/WC picture.
+We showed that one possible reason this may happen is if the system has a localized compressible state analogous to the classic LL bubble or WC picture.
 If this is the case, the RIQAH2 state between $\nu = -2/3$ and $-3/5$ can be understood as a WC built from localized charge-1 quasiparticles counted relative to the $\nu = -1$ IQAH state.
 The adjacent $\rho_{xx}$ peaks then mark the boundaries where the system switches from charge-1 localization to localization of the fractional quasiparticles that underpin the neighboring $\nu = -2/3$ and $-3/5$ plateaus.
-This is in contrast to the scenario proposed in Ref.~\cite{Nosov:2025} where the RIQAH state arises from these fractional quasiparticles.
+This is in contrast with the scenario proposed in Ref.~\cite{Nosov:2025} where the RIQAH state arises from these fractional quasiparticles.

 We then discussed the similarities between the RIQAH states and the RIQH states in the continuum quantum Hall setting in GaAs LLL~\cite{li_observation_2010}.
 In particular, we highlighted the likely importance of short-range disorder for both states and noted that the RIQH state disappears when short-range disorder is reduced.
 To experimentally test the electron solid scenario, thermodynamic compressibility and noise in nonlinear transport can be probed, as demonstrated in Refs.~\cite{Young:2023,zeng_thermodynamic_2023,Bennaceur:2018}.
-While the bubble/WC picture is able to explain the RIQAH2 state seen in Ref.~\cite{xu_signatures_2025}, it cannot explain the RIQAH1 state.
+While the bubble or WC picture is able to straightforwardly explain the RIQAH2 state seen in Ref.~\cite{xu_signatures_2025}, it cannot immediately explain the RIQAH1 state.
 However, the resistivity peak adjacent to this RIQAH1 state may disguise its intrinsic slope.